MileHacker Logo

 • Teleférico Grutas de García provides cable car access to the Grutas de García caves, offering impressive views.

-• Tour buses or private companies offer city tours, typically with transport to main attractions like Chipinque.
+• Tour buses or private companies offer city tours, often including transport to main attractions like Chipinque.

-• Hop-on-hop-hop-off services are not as common as in more tourist-heavy cities.
+• Hop-on-hop-off services are not as common as in more tourist-heavy cities.

 Accessibility Focus